WorldBrain/storex-docs/docs/storex-hub/guides/memex/README.md

 ### 1.1 Enable feature that Memex can talk to outside applications

-By default Memex does not connect to StorexHub.
+By default Memex does not connect to Storex Hub.
 To open the connection open the background console of Memex and type:

 ##### 1.1.1 Go to the background console of the extension

 - Firefox: [about:devtools-toolbox?type=extension&id=info%40worldbrain.io](about:devtools-toolbox?type=extension&id=info%40worldbrain.io)
 - Chrome: `chrome://extensions > enable developer mode > Memex > background page > console`